softwaresaved/software-deposit-guidance/markdown/WhereToDepositSoftware.md

 ### Can the digital repository accommodate the size of your deposit?

 Digital repositories may have constraints on the size of deposits they accept.
-For example, Zenodo has a limit of 50 GB [^25] and Edinburgh DataShare has a limit of 20 GB for deposits done via a browser and 100 GB otherwise [^26].
+For example, Zenodo has a limit of 50 GB [^25] and the University of Edinburgh DataShare has a limit of 20 GB for deposits done via a browser and 100 GB otherwise [^26].

 ### Has your funder or publisher recommended or mandated a digital repository to use?